PUBLIC NOTICES

 alongside the back door of Town Hall.
 The fridge and pantry are stocked with all manner of

-foods, including meals prepared by Columbia County Recovery Kitchen.
+foods, including meals prepared by Columbia Kitchen.

 We welcome food donations - click on image to